 1. Anti-inflammatory Diet

-Instead, focus on eating foods that will promote your health and reduce inflammation.
+Instead, focus on eating foods that promote your health and reduce inflammation.
 These anti-inflammatory foods include:

 - Leafy greens and other colorful vegetables

 - Healthy fats, like wild-caught salmon and coconut oil

 - Nuts and seeds, like walnuts, flaxseeds and chia seeds